abhishekarya1/Hash-Define-myNotes/content/data/broker/concepts.md

 - _one-to-many_; one producer, many consumers
 - _unordered_ mostly
 - _scalability_: add multiple consumers to consume messages faster
+- message is not deleted from queue after consumption by any one consumer

 **Disadvantages**:
 - not for mission critical synchronous systems